ANRGUSC/CIRCE/README.md

 - centralized scheduler with profiler/
     - input/ (this folder should be created by user)
     - output/ (this folder should be created by user)
-    - input1.txt
+    - 1botnet.ipsum, 2botnet.ipsum (example input files)
     - scheduler.py
     - monitor.py
-    - DAG task files (task1.py, task2.py,...)
+    - securityapp (this folder contains application task files, in this case localpro.py, aggregate0.py,...)
-    - nodes.txt
+    - removeprocesses.py
-    - read config.txt
+    - readconfig.py
 - heft/
     - write_input_file.py
     - heft_dup.py